blaze-of-glory/movieDB/README.md

 # movieDB
-This small watched movies db  was written by me while learning JS.
+This small UI for watched movies db  was written by me while learning JS.
 Available on GitHub pages.